 Writing is such a solitary event that it can feel as if you're all alone.
 But you don't have to be.
 There are writer groups for a variety of genres.
 Organizations may have instructional events, guest speakers, workshops, retreats, conferences.
 They're a good place to learn AND to network with others who "get" what you're doing.
 For me the best thing I did for my writing was being involved with some groups, and along the way I've made great friends, too.

 Here is a sampling of groups and organizations, with some focus on Kansas, since that's where I currently live.
 I strongly believe every children's writer should check out the first one!

 Society for Children's Book Writers and Illustrators - an international organization that offers conferences world-wide, publications, discussion boards, grants.

-Institute of Children's Literature - a school that offers correspondence courses with published authors as instructors, plus they have chats, web articles, a great newsletter called "The Children's Writer," and an e-newsletter.
+Institute of Children's Literature - a school that offers correspondence courses with published authors as instructors, plus they have chats, web articles, a great enewsletter, and a podcast.

 Christian Children's Writers List - an online group where you can meet others writing for the Christian children's market.

 Heartland Writers for Kids and Teens - a local Kansas City group with a renowned Wednesday critique group.

 Heart of America Christian Writers Network - a local Christian group who offers monthly meetings and an annual conference.

 Kansas Author's Club - welcomes creative, technical, academic and journalistic writers.